Closing the Nutrient Gap with Milk Nutrition

 Did you know that milk products play a key role in health and well-being?
 It’s true!
 The connection to bone health is well-known, but the health benefits of milk nutrition and dairy products go beyond bone health.
 Three servings of dairy every day can also help reduce the risk for high blood pressure, heart disease and diabetes.

 Milk products have an unparalleled nutrient package with 13 essential nutrients including high-quality protein, calcium, potassium and vitamin D in every glass.
-And at just about 27 cents per cup, it offers a nutritional bargain at an affordable price that you can’t pass up.
+And at around 25 cents per cup, it offers a nutritional bargain at an affordable price that you can’t pass up.

 Fast Fact: Most Americans fall below the current Dietary Guidelines for Americans recommendations for dairy foods.
 We need three servings of dairy products, but most people get less than two.